-The JCNDE does not endorse or recommend any specific texts or other teaching aids (e.g., review courses) that are advertised as NBDHE preparation materials.
+The JCNDE does not endorse or recommend any specific texts or other teaching aids (e.g., review courses) that are advertised as DLOSCE preparation materials.
+However, the JCNDE has provided practice questions to assist candidates in their preparations to challenge the DLOSCE.